Lee Ryan (album)

-Lee Ryan is the debut and only solo studio album to be released by Blue band-member and singer, Lee Ryan.
-The album was the first to be released from the millionaire contract that the singer made with the label Sony BMG and from it 4 singles were released, all of them appearing on charts in Europe.
-The album was moderately successful and reached silver and gold records in the UK and Italy, respectively.
+Lee Ryan is the debut and only solo studio album to be released by English boy band Blue lead singer, Lee Ryan.
+The album was the first release from the singer on the record label Sony BMG in August 2005, spawning 4 singles, all of which entered on domestic music charts, pushing the album to moderate success.

 Background and production

 At the end of February 2005 Lee Ryan was diagnosed with nodules on his throat, causing the cancellation of the farewell tour of Blue.
 The tour was scheduled to start on 11 of March.
 With no further plans with the band, all members decided to focus on their solo projects.
 According to the spokesperson of the band this was "not the end" and "they're taking a break, but they haven't officially split".
 Ryan revealed on ITV2 documentary The Big Reunion that soon after, he was approached by record executives to pursue a solo career.
 He signed a $1.1 million record deal with Sony BMG and was looked after by music chief Hugh Goldsmith to help him produce and write his debut album.
 The record label had high hopes for his career, hoping that he would become the new Robbie Williams.
 Lee Ryan admitted that there were parallels between himself and the former Take That star, but is reluctant to encourage the comparison.
 He said: "Aside from making a similar career change, I don't want to be compared too heavily with Robbie's style - but I do admire him for his success as a solo artist."
 According to an interview with Craig McLean, Ryan wrote a lot of tracks for the album, enough to fill half of his second album as well.
 He mainly worked with Ash Howes and Martin Harrington, who had already worked with Natalie Imbruglia and Dido, while had recently produced Kylie Minogue's hit single Love at First Sight.
 Lee Ryan wanted to collaborate with Kylie Minogue, hoping she would sing backing vocals on a track.
 His plans unfortunately never materialised.
 Army of Lovers was chosen as the first single of the album.
 Dolce & Gabbana also signed Ryan up to be the face of their new line of clothing in the United Kingdom.
 Ryan did not receive any money for the deal, he was just going to be provided with many new clothes and he should wear at least one piece of Dolce & Gabbana when promoting the album or performing live.